silhavyj/Feistel-encryption-algorithm/README.md

 This function was given beforehand as `f(Ri-1, Ki) = (Ri-1 xor Ki) and ¬Ki`.

 ### decryption
-As far as the decryption process is concerned, all we need to do is to use the same algorithm with the keys in the opposite order.
+As far as the decryption process is concerned, all we need to do is to use the same algorithm with the keys in the reversed order.
 So instead of using `key[i]`, we will use `key[n-i-1]`.